-This page lists the types of EEE we collect and how to prepare them for collection.
+This page lists the types of small electrical items we collect and how to prepare them for collection.

 Top tips: